 - Integrating threat assessment team work into broader violence prevention programs.

 This training is intended for campus and university law enforcement officers and security personnel and civilian campus threat assessment team members.

-Please note that in Spring 2012, DCJS will offer a Train-The-Trainer Campus Threat Assessment Team Training to campus and university law enforcement officers and security personnel and civilian campus threat assessment team members who have completed both a DCJS Basic and an Advanced Campus Threat Assessment Team Training.
+Please note that in Spring 2014, DCJS will offer a Train-The-Trainer Campus Threat Assessment Team Training to campus and university law enforcement officers and security personnel and civilian campus threat assessment team members who have attended both a DCJS Basic and an Advanced Campus Threat Assessment Team Training.

 Partial In-Service Credit